marselyne/DSB7_Pandas/README.md

 * enrich the dataframe using a sample from that dataframe
   * create a sample with 200 new observations with random_state = 21
     * the sample should not have new combinations of the car number, make and model, so the whole dataset will be consistent in these terms
     * there are no restrictions on the refund and fines, you can take any value from these columns at random and use it towards any car number
-  * concatenate the sample with the initial dataframe to a new dataframe con- cat_rows
+  * concatenate the sample with the initial dataframe to a new dataframe concat_rows
 * enrich the dataframe concat_rows by a new column with the data generated
   * create a series with the name Year using random integers from 1980 to 2019
   * use np.random.seed(21) before generating the years